How to Audit Your ServiceTitan ROI Before You Renew

 Across 300-plus companies in our data set, the average booking rate on answered calls is 42%.
 Top performers hit 62% to 70%.

 Go into ServiceTitan and pull your call log for the last 30 days.
 Match it against booked jobs.
 If your booking rate is under 40% and nobody on your team knew that before this article, ServiceTitan has not fixed your phone problem.
 It has just made it easier to ignore.
+What it tells you: if your booking rate is low, the software is not the cause.
+But it should have been surfacing this problem every week.
+If it was not, ask yourself why you are paying for reporting that is not reporting anything useful.

 Number 2: Your Average Ticket vs. Market Benchmark